ABC Mystery Theater: Synopsis

 ABC Mystery Theater premiered on October 3, 1951, to fairly neutral reviews.
 The program introduced listeners to the work life of Mark Saber.
 Saber is the senior inspector in a large metropolitan city's Homicide Squad.
-The division Saber is in is one that deals exclusively with murders of any kind but only murders.
 Most viewers and critics felt as though the concept of a different murder every week would eventually get old.
 But despite the negative reviews, ABC radio ordered a second season of episodes to premiere in the fall of 1952.

 During its first season, ABC Mystery Theater ran directly against the similarly themed CBS Mystery Theatre.
 During its second season, the program was put up against CBS's Hearthstone of The Death Squad.
 Hearthstone of the Death Squad reproduced broadcasts from the two years of CBS Mystery Theatre repackaged as their own series.
 The immediate similarities were obvious among listeners such as CBS's "Death Squad" vs ABC's Homicide Squad, CBS's "Inspector" vs ABC's Inspector and the metropolitan murders which were the plots for each episode of both programs.
 They often ran on the same day and in some instances in the same time slot.
 In the end, listeners were getting weary of both CBS's Hearthstone and ABC's Mystery Theater and their similarities and neither of the two stories survived the 1952–1953 radio season.

 The series ran for another season in which the episodes were just slightly modified versions of second season broadcasts and the program finally concluded on June 30, 1954, after its 115th broadcast.